Benson2121/Identifying-political-persuasion-on-Reddit/README.md

 ## Acknowledgment

-The started code of this project is from CSC401: Natural Language Computing (Winter 2023)
+The started code of this project is from CSC401: Natural Language Computing (Winter 2023) -- University of Toronto

 Instructors: Annie En-Shiun Lee, Raeid Saqur, and Zining Zhu.